SiobhanP1/art-shop-ecommerce-store/README.md

 * A hero image on the home page.
 * Improved styling and layout to be added throughout the site.
 * A more extensive collection of artwork, each with relevant data.
+* Admin users can currently only access the admin dashboard to view, edit, save or delete order, product and user information via the '/admin' URL.
+In the future, links (via buttons) will be added to the site for the admin user to access that information.

 ## Data Model